How Much Fruit Should I Buy?

 - Plums: fresh, 24-28 whole, sliced in half – but please

 note: you may have to use an Excalibur machine which has the ability to

 remove alternate trays to allow for the height of the plums, so that

 would drop the quantity down to 12-14 and two trays; frozen, 2lb

 - Rhubarb: fresh, 2lbs sliced into 1" chunks

 - Strawberries: fresh, 1-1/2 to 2lbs; frozen, 2lbs

-See How Easy it is to Dehydrate Food with our Six Simple Steps!
+It's EASY to Dehydrate Food with our 6 Simple Steps!